7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 It is possible to over-do parameterization of your models, and so care should be taken to ensure that all parameters that are created add value to the end design.
 In this case, we are going to add parameters to determine the dimensions of the bearing block and the inset of the mounting hole pattern.
 A few more parameters could be added, but in an effort to keep this tutorial simpler they are omitted.

-The width and height of the bearing block will be determined by the bearing size, and how much material there should be around the bearing to support a press fit properly.
-We will make our bearing block square, and the bearing will be flush with the top and bottom of the plate when pushed in.
-To achieve this, the following parameters can be added.
+The width and height of the bearing block will be determined by the bearing size, and how much material there should be around the bearing to properly support a press fit.
+We will make our bearing block square, and the bearing will be flush with the top and bottom of the plate when pressed in.
+To achieve this, the following parameters need to be added.

 | Name            | Value               | Notes                                           |
 | :-------------- | :------------------ | :---------------------------------------------- |